What is non-specific neck pain?

-Physical therapy involves the use of physical stimuli such as cold, heat, light and electricity to relive neck pain.
-Heat and cold compresses can provide effective pain relief especially for muscle tension.
-Laser therapy and electrotherapy applies low-level laser and electrical impulses, respectively, to the affected muscles for relieve neck pain.
+Physical therapy involves the use of physical stimuli such as cold, heat, light and electricity to relieve neck pain.
+Heat and cold compresses can provide effective pain relief, especially for muscle tension.
+Laser therapy and electrotherapy applies low-level laser and electrical impulses, respectively, to the affected muscles for relieving neck pain.

-Micro current Point Stimulation (MPS) combines acupuncture and micro current in treating chronic pain.
-Although the use of MPS for nonspecific neck pain still remains controversial, many sufferers have reported getting relief from their pain symptoms after MPS sessions.
+Microcurrent Point Stimulation (MPS) combines acupuncture and microcurrent in treating chronic pain.
+Although the use of MPS for non-specific pain still remains controversial, many sufferers have reported getting relief from their pain symptoms after MPS sessions.

 Aside from these treatments, some sufferers take pain medications for faster pain relief.
 The use of multiple therapies in the management of nonspecific neck pain is also not uncommon.

 This is another common way to treat non-specific pain.
 While Pillars of Wellness do not offer Massages, we do recommend Blue Rain Spa & Wellness.